Common Challenges in API Implementation and How to Overcome Them

 How to Overcome It:

-- Encrypt Data: Use HTTPS to encrypt data in transit and ensure sensitive information is protected.
+- Encrypt Data: Use HTTPS and TLS to encrypt data in transit and protect it from interception.

-- Rate Limiting and Throttling: Prevent abuse by setting limits on the number of API requests a user can make within a specific time frame.
+- Rate Limiting and Throttling: Prevent abuse by limiting the number of requests a user or application can make within a specific timeframe.

 The Challenge: